-C. Adjustments to the overpayment amounts identified and reported are not tracked and reported in the annual report.
+C. Adjustments to overpayment amounts identified and reported are not tracked and reported in the annual report.

-Adjustments to overpayment amounts may occur due to the conclusion of an appeal process, or due to a mathematical error in the original overpayment calculation.
+Adjustments to overpayments amounts may occur due to the conclusion of an appeal process, or due to a mathematical error in the original overpayment calculation.
 By not accounting for these adjustments, overpayments may be reported incorrectly.
-To help ensure overpayment amounts are correctly reported, the DSS should establish procedures to include subsequent adjustments in the annual report.
+To help ensure overpayments are correctly reported, the DSS should establish procedures to include subsequent adjustments in the annual report.